charlesneimog/Awesome-Pd/docs/objects/autofade2~.md

 # autofade2~

-`autofade2~` is an automatic fade in/out for multi inputs.
-It responds to a gate control and uses internal lookup tables just like `fader~`.
-A gate on happens when the last input value was zero or less and the incoming value isn't.
-A gate off happens when the last value was greater than zero value and the incoming value isn't!
-The maximum gain depends on the gate on level.
+`autofade2~` is a Pure Data object that provides automatic fade-in and fade-out functionality for multiple audio inputs.
+It operates based on a gate control signal, using internal lookup tables to shape the fades.
+The object supports various fade curve types, including `quartic`, `sin`, `sqrt`, `hann`, `lin`, `hannsin`, and `linsin`.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `autofade2~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>